OpportunityIntl/OI-Tooltips/README.md

   <span data-tooltip-v2="This is a tooltip!">Hover over me</span>

   <!-- An example with all the options.
 Tooltip will be green, positioned below the element, at a max width of 300px. -->
   <span data-tooltip-v2="Check out this tooltip!
-It's a pretty good one, if you ask me." data-tooltip-width="300" data-tooltip-style="green" data-tooltip-position="bottom">Hover over me, too</span>
+It's a pretty good one, if you ask me." data-tooltip-width="300" data-tooltip-style="green" data-tooltip-position="bottom" data-tooltip-zindex="1000">Hover over me, too</span>

   <span class="tooltip-me">Don't forget about me!</span>